◷ Reading Time: 16 minutes

 1. Create the database following the steps above

-3. Validate the car
+4. Validate the car

 Validate the car using an Input Validation Logic file.

-4. Once the car is valid, connect the database and get the required data to calculate the premium value
+5. Once the car is valid, connect the database and get the required data to calculate the premium value

-5. Build High Thefts Probability List
+6. Build High Thefts Probability List

-6. Calculate the premium of the insurance
+7. Calculate the insurance premium

 How to run the project